justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 My friend from [Ember Prototypes](https://www.emberprototypes.com/) was kind enough to print the case for me, but if you don't have access to a 3D printer yourself or a friend who does, many local libraries have them and are very affordable.
 Otherwise, places like JLCPCB offer printing for not too much.

-Total cost for my build was **~$70 CAD**.
+Total cost for my build was **~$70 CAD**, where $45 of it was from the keycaps and (relatively expensive) switches.
 Aside from the case, all parts were sourced from Amazon and Aliexpress.

 If you're looking to build one yourself, based on the parts I found it can range from **$45-100 CAD**.
 Getting the build to be <$40 would likely be possible if you hunt a bit harder for better deals, especially since switches and keycaps make up for a large portion of the overall cost.
 Alternatively, 3D printing your own keycaps is an option to further save some money.